csiro-energy-systems/circuit-graphs/README.md

    └──────────┴───────────┘
 ```

-We begin by choosing the reference vertx to be that at the bottom of the circuit
+We begin by choosing the reference vertex to be that at the bottom of the circuit
 diagram.
 Vertices have been labelled with a `u32` index for clarity, but the
 values are unimportant:
 ```script